JackLawhorn/Heavens-Above-Gardens-Below/Posts/Shipwrights Guild.md

 ### The Renascence period

-Instead, they saw tremendous growth into and throughout the [[Renascence period]], including a great proliferation of their land vehicles throughout the City of Gardens.
+Instead, they saw tremendous growth into and throughout the [[Renascence]], including a great proliferation of their land vehicles throughout the City of Gardens.
 Their fleet of nautical vessels were finally leveraged in aid of the [[Later Renascence period]]'s [[Questing Houses]], and they secured their status as a key resource for the many Houses of the [[Court]].

 This power, however, would lead to a fracturing of Guild leadership, very nearly splitting into a [[Union]] of Houses each specializing in a different form of travel.
 Instead, the Shipwrights Guild is now controlled by three [[#Shipwright Lordships]] who are aligned for now but are constantly vying for power over the others.